-Meeting means an Ordinary Council Meeting, Extraordinary Council Meeting or a Committee of Council Meeting.
-A specific reference to an Ordinary Council Meeting, Extraordinary Council Meeting or a Committee of Council Meeting means the clause, section or Part applies only to that specific type of Meeting.
+Meeting means a meeting of the Ordinary Council, Extraordinary Council or a Committee of Council.
+A specific reference to an Ordinary Council, Extraordinary Council or a Committee of Council means the clause, section or Part applies only to that specific type of Meeting.